MapsHD/HDMapping/README.md

 # To cite this work please use as follows:
+Mobile mapping system: hardware and software is elaborated in following paper:
 ```
 @article{BEDKOWSKI2024101618,
 title = {Open source, open hardware hand-held mobile mapping system for large scale surveys},